 Q: What age for Cry It Out?

 Honestly, in our personalized consultations, we try to avoid this method as much as possible.
 If you are going to use cry it out, we recommend your baby is at least 6 months old, but preferably 10 months or older, when we expect almost all babies to be able to get through the night without a feeding.
 It is not for the faint at heart.
 We find that laying a foundation in the beginning with other strategies and techniques can reduce crying even if this method is used in the end, however.

 Reminders About Sleep Training

-There is no right or wrong method of sleep training; it all comes down to your unique baby, and your unique parenting style.
+There is no right or wrong method of sleep training; it all comes down to your unique baby and your unique parenting style.
 What works well for some babies does not work well for others, so do not be surprised if the techniques your friends or family members recommend don’t work the same way for your baby.
-The bottom line is to pick a technique that you feel comfortable with, and that you think will work well with your baby’s temperament.
+The bottom line is to choose a technique that you feel comfortable with, and that you think will work well with your baby’s temperament.

 No matter which method you choose, remember that you need to stick with it for at least one week (preferably two) before you decide it’s not working and give up.
-Some babies take awhile to adjust to a new way of sleeping.
+Some babies take a while to adjust to a new way of sleeping.
 And remember that, with ANY sleep training method, consistency is key!